-BCIT asks that all preceptors have current CRNBC license.
+BCIT asks that all preceptors have current BCCNM license.
 It is preferable that the preceptor have at least one year of full-time employment in the agency.
-An interest in preceptorship and willingness to be a preceptor enhances the learning experience for both preceptor and student.
+An interest in preceptorship and willingness to be a preceptor enhances the learning experience for both preceptor and learner.

 Ideally the preceptor has participated in a preceptorship workshop if offered by the health authority.
 The preceptor is responsible and accountable to their employment agency, and not to BCIT.

-- Orients the student to the unit and/or focus of practice area, including physical layout, daily routines, patient population, and introductions to staff.
+- Orients the learner to the unit, including physical layout, daily routines, patient population, and introductions to staff.